FluffyBullet/exertFitness/README.md

  2. If table allowed 3 and 4 to be displayed with different answers, but 5 was not showing
  3. Imported tables not showing headers
  4. Nav bar not extended to full width on calculator page.
+ 5. Values showing as object then string, despite logging parseInt.
 *********************

 ### Technologies used: